revature-scalawags/MapReduce_Program/README.md

 [ X ] Answer questions using a customized .jar file
 - **[Question #1]** - Find the most viewed English Wiki page on 10/20/2020
    - Create a customized mapper class to select only English Wiki page data.
    - There are 24 pageview files in one day - (00:00am ~ 23:00pm).
 If a page name matches throughout the 24 pageview files, all relevant pageview numbers must be combined and printed out as a whole.
+[Wikipedia Pageview Dataset URL](https://dumps.wikimedia.org/other/pageviews/2020/2020-10/)
         >**Original Dataset Format** (01:00am file & 02:00am file)<br />
         >`<Language of Wiki Page> | <Page Name> | <Pageview Number> | <N/A>`<br />
         >`ab Москва_1980 11 0`<br />